jam13richardson/bank-tech-test/bank-multi-class-design-recipe.md

 Bank Multi-Class Planned Design Recipe

 1. Describe the Problem
-As an account holder, so I can keep track of my money I want to be able to make deposits.
+As a client, so I can keep track of my finances I want to be able to make deposits.

-As an account holder, so I can keep track of my money I want to be able to make withdrawals.
+As a client, so I can keep track of my finances I want to be able to make withdrawals.

-As an account holder, so I can keep track of my money I want to be able to print account statements showing date, amount and balance
+As a client, so I can keep track of my money I want to be able to print account statements showing date, amount and balance

 Given a client makes a deposit of 1000 on 10-01-2023 And a deposit of 2000 on 13-01-2023